The new Ogilvy & Mather workplace design connects previously scattered operational units in a 28-storey office tower in Jakarta’s CBD.

-Inspired by a ‘contemporary Indonesian’ line of thinking, the designers created a reception area that gave visitors and employees the sensation of “walking into a spa in Bali,” said Subramaniam.
-Sitting atop a low timber platform is a desk featuring a simple thick clear glass top, supported by eight discs of Indonesian timber, each being a solid section of tree trunk.
+Inspired by a ‘contemporary Indonesian’ concept, we created a reception area that brings to life the sensation of a Balian spa.
+Sitting on top of a low timber platform is a desk with a simple thick clear glass top.
+This is supported by eight discs of Indonesian timber, each a solid section of tree trunk.

-Echoing the theme set in the boardroom, the main work area is minimalist in character, with all staff members working from simple, open bench-type desks arranged around the outer circumference of the floor plate to receive maximum natural light.
-Enclosed areas, including a few individual offices, lounges and small meeting rooms, were also located against the building core.
+The main work area is minimalist, with all staff working from simple, open bench-type desks arranged around the outer circumference of the floor plate.
+This means maximum access to natural light.
+Enclosed areas, including a few individual offices, lounges and small meeting rooms, are also located against the building core.